IngeborgArdoe/training/foundation_Genus_10/exercises3-5.md

 ### Data Set
 Data Sets fall into one of two categories:
 * **Filtered Data**: These are subsets of data from the Page's [Module](#module) Data Sources and are filled when a Page opens.
-* **Refined Set**: These are criteria based subsets of data from either Public Interface Data Sets, Filtered Data or Writeable Sets.
-Refined Sets are read only and contains all objects which satisfies the given criteria at any time.
+* **Refined Set**: These are criteria based subsets of data from Filtered Data Sets.
+Refined Data Sets always contains all objects from the associated Filtered Data Set which satisfies the given criteria at any time.

 Within a Page you can determine which data the Page should operate on by specifying:
 * A **Public Interface**: A Public Interface consists of [Data Sets](#data-set) that can received data from a context "outside of" the Page.
 These Data Sets can be filled when a Page opens.